heyjva/support/content/src/cloud/nabu-casa-account/nabu-casa-account-delete.md

 ---
 zendesk:
   article_id: 26167476727581
-  name: Deleting my Nabu Casa account
+  name: Cancelling the subscription and deleting the account
   position: 6
   labels: cloud, account
 ---

-If you want to delete your Nabu Casa account, follow these steps.
+If you want to delete your Nabu Casa account, you need to cancel your subscription first.

+## To cancel the subscription and delete the account

 1. Cancelling your Home Assistant Cloud subscription.
    - If you are currently subscribed to Home Assistant Cloud, you need to cancel your subscription before deleting your account.